Areas of Southampton: Buy-to-Let Property Investment Hotspots

 Although Southampton is a more expensive place to invest in property than northern England or the Midlands it is still one of the cheaper locations in the south.
-Hometrack say that the current average house price in Southampton over the last year has been £304,221.
+Hometrack says that the current average house price in Southampton over the last year has been £304,221.
 This is a 6% increase on the year before although, as is true for much of the country, there are signs that house prices in 2023 are starting to fall a little.

 Averages can be misleading of course.
 If you look at property portals like Rightmove and Zoopla, you’ll find Southampton property prices start from around £60,000-£70,000.